Imaginary unit

-The imaginary unit i in the complex plane: Real numbers are conventionally drawn on the horizontal axis, and imaginary numbers on the vertical axis.
+The imaginary unit i in the complex plane: Real numbers are conventionally drawn on the horizontal axis and imaginary numbers on the vertical axis.

 The imaginary unit, usually denoted by i, is a mathematical constant that is a solution to the quadratic equation x = −1, which is not solved by any real number.
 Any real-number multiple of the imaginary unit is called an imaginary number.

-Combining the real numbers with the imaginary unit using addition and multiplication generates a new number system called the complex numbers, which consists of all numbers of the form a + bi with real numbers a and b.
+By combining the real numbers with the imaginary unit using addition and multiplication, a new number system known as the complex numbers is formed; it consists of all numbers of the form a + bi with real numbers a and b.

 There are two complex square roots of −1: the imaginary unit i and its additive inverse −i.
-More generally, every complex number has two complex-valued square roots which are additive inverses of each other, except for zero, which has zero as its (double) square root.
+More generally, every nonzero complex number has two distinct complex-valued square roots, which are additive inverses of each other, while zero has only zero as its (double) square root.

-Historically the imaginary unit was denoted by $\sqrt{-1}$, though this is now rare.
+Historically, the imaginary unit was denoted by $\sqrt{-1}$, though this is now rare.
 In contexts in which use of the letter i is ambiguous or problematic, the letter j is sometimes used instead.
 For example, in electrical engineering the imaginary unit is normally denoted by j instead of i, because i is commonly used to denote electric current.

 Terminology

-Square roots of negative numbers are called imaginary because in early-modern mathematics, only what are now called real numbers, obtainable by physical measurements or basic arithmetic, were considered to be numbers at all – even negative numbers were treated with skepticism – so the square root of a negative number was previously considered undefined or nonsensical.
+Square roots of negative numbers are called imaginary because in early-modern mathematics, only what are now called real numbers, obtainable by physical measurements or basic arithmetic, were considered to be numbers at all—even negative numbers were treated with skepticism—so the square root of a negative number was previously considered undefined or nonsensical.
 The name imaginary is generally credited to René Descartes, and Isaac Newton used the term as early as 1670.
 The i notation was introduced by Leonhard Euler.

-A unit is an undivided whole, and unity or the unit number is the number one (1).